logan-bobo/url-shortener/README.md

 ## Frontend Server
-The front end will be a [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/) webserver serving static HTML, CSS and Javascript using the [React](https://react.dev/) library.
+The front end will be a [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/) webserver serving static HTML, CSS and Javascript.
+The frontend will be build using Typescript and the [React](https://react.dev/) library.

 ## Scenarios
 ### Creating a link